-223 Jazz Dance II Studio courses in jazz dance offered at three levels: I. the basic level, which assumes no previous dance experience; II. the intermediate level, open to students who demonstrate basic accomplishment in dance technique; III. the advanced level, open to students who demonstrate substantial technical skill.
-All courses will focus on the movement vocabulary and dynamics of jazz dance.
-Elements of rhythm, body isolations, and various styles of jazz technique will be emphasized.
-Each course may be repeated for credit with permission of the instructor.
-Each carries .5 academic credit.
 224 Jazz Dance II Studio courses in jazz dance offered at three levels: I. the basic level, which assumes no previous dance experience; II. the intermediate level, open to students who demonstrate basic accomplishment in dance technique; III. the advanced level, open to students who demonstrate substantial technical skill.
 All courses will focus on the movement vocabulary and dynamics of jazz dance.
 Elements of rhythm, body isolations, and various styles of jazz technique will be emphasized.
 Each course may be repeated for credit with permission of the instructor.
 Each carries .5 academic credit.
-227 Contemporary Ballet Studio classes in contemporary ballet taught at the appropriate level by teachers from the Central Pennsylvania Youth Ballet (CPYB).
-Instruction will combine core ballet basics with an open approach to mobility, momentum, and expression.
-Students will focus on maintaining proper alignment in the body while exploring a greater range of motion and momentum.
-All classes will be taught at the Dickinson dance studio 25 High Street.
-Each course may be repeated for credit with permission of the instructor.
-Credit/no credit.
-Two .5 academic credits in the same genre can be used to satisfy the Arts distribution requirement.
-228 Contemporary Ballet Studio classes in contemporary ballet taught at the appropriate level by teachers from the Central Pennsylvania Youth Ballet (CPYB).
-Instruction will combine core ballet basics with an open approach to mobility, momentum, and expression.
-Students will focus on maintaining proper alignment in the body while exploring a greater range of motion and momentum.
-All classes will be taught at the Dickinson dance studio 25 High Street.
-Each course may be repeated for credit with permission of the instructor.
-Credit/no credit 230 Design Principles and Practices for the Stage A study of the language, principles, elements, and tools designers use to both formulate and communicate ideas as part of the collaborative process.
+This .5 class counts towards the Arts Requirement when taken with a .5 Modern dance class.
+230 Design Principles and Practices for the Stage A study of the language, principles, elements, and tools designers use to both formulate and communicate ideas as part of the collaborative process.
 Students will learn the basic elements of composition for stage design and will see how these elements function in the areas of costuming, lighting, scenery, and sound.
 Two hours classroom and three hours laboratory per week.

 300 Acting II: Movement/Voice Technique and Devised Theatre This course will explore the creative process through movement and language.
 The student will work individually and in groups to create performance pieces based upon principles of text and movement.
 The class aims to develop the expressive power of the voice and body while fostering interdisciplinary thinking and artistic experimentation and an appreciation for the historic intersection of dance and theater.
 Prerequisite: 203 and/or 200-level movement.

 302 Special Topics in Theatre and Dance An examination of selected aspects of theatrical experiment, theory, and practice.
 Topics chosen at the discretion of the instructor and in consultation with students, e.g., advanced study in various aspects of production, design, performance, and staging as well as special topics in dramatic literature, history, and theory.
-This course fulfills the Arts (Division I C) distribution requirement.
 Attributes: Arts 303 Acting II: Advanced Technique and Classical Drama An in-depth examination of the process of acting.
 Technical, interpretive, and psychological aspects are explored through reading, exercises, and scene performances.
 Major theories of acting are presented and discussed in the context of developing a workable, individualized approach to acting.
 Prerequisite: 203.

-304 Applied Choreography

-This course will focus on the principles of choreography as they may be applied to the development of original dance works for inclusion in the fully produced, mainstage Dance Theatre Group Spring Concert.
+304 Applied Choreography This course will focus on the principles of choreography as they may be applied to the development of original dance works for inclusion in the fully produced, mainstage Dance Theatre Group Spring Concert.
 Through weekly workshop/discussion sessions, readings, and rehearsals, selected elements of dance composition as well as issues of aesthetic perception and articulation are explored.
 The processes involved in generating movement material, running constructive and creative rehearsals, and working with lighting and costume designers, are our primary concerns.
 The course work will include an audition, showings, production of the dances, and the final performance.
 Prerequisites: 204, 220.
 1 credit.

-Attributes: Arts

-305 Advanced Directing

-An inquiry into the process of translating a play from the printed text to the live stage.
+Attributes: Arts 305 Advanced Directing An inquiry into the process of translating a play from the printed text to the live stage.
 Detailed analytical techniques and major directorial theories are examined through readings, class discussion, and written assignments.
 Each student directs a one-act production under advisement of the instructor.
 Prerequisite: 205 and 230.